 I was lucky enough to have taken courses with a few professors who really cared, who took the time to teach me what good writing meant.
 For students who are still in high school, I suggest developing college-level writing skills as soon as possible.

-One thing to keep in mind is that writing isn’t like math, where you either understand it or you don’t.
-It’s an ever-evolving process; it never reaches a stage of “perfection.”
+Writing isn’t like math, where you either understand it or you don’t.
+Writing is an ever-evolving process; it never reaches a stage of “perfection.”
 Also, learning to revise rigorously, reading over every sentence to ensure stylistic clarity and logical soundness, is just as important as checking for grammar and spelling errors.

 Unfortunately, schools generally don’t stress developing strong writing on an institutional level simply because it’s expensive.
 It takes time to teach one of the most difficult skills anyone can learn.
 And many teachers are simply not up to the task of working with every single one of their students to improve their writing.
 It’s logistically impossible.
 This is where homeschooling comes in.

-For starters, if you want your kids to learn to write well, they should read as much as they can.
+If you want your kids to learn to write well, they should read as much as they can.
 Encourage them to read books that interest them, as well as books that force them to expand their vocabulary and ways of thinking.
-Have them practice writing beyond school assignments, and read books on writing, too.
+Have them practice writing beyond school assignments and read books to help improve writing [aff link].

 Most importantly, before parents or students dismiss the importance of writing skills, thinking that writing well is only within the purview of English majors, consider this: One of the key skills employers cite as deficient among recent graduates is written communication.